Superlokkus/dist_vec_ret/README.md

 ```

 Ilux150/HTW Linux Hosts:
-CMake automatically finds boost and mpi if boost installed in `$HOME/include` and `$HOME/lib`,
+CMake automatically finds boost and mpi, even if installed in `$HOME/include` and `$HOME/lib`,
-and MPI in the case for example mpich in `$HOME/mpich-install.
+and MPI also in the case for example mpich in `$HOME/mpich-install.
 So building should be as easy as above.

 Should mpi not be found one has to set the 2 CMake cache variables MPI_C_LIBRARIES and MPI_C_INCLUDE_PATH for C
 and MPI_CXX_LIBRARIES and MPI_CXX_INCLUDE_PATH for C++.